OBOAcademy/obook/04-OntologyTheory/c-path-ontology-tutorial.md

 The objective of this tutorial is to introduce trainees to basic ontology editing in Protege and OWL logic.
 At the end of this tutorial, trainees should be able to:

+-   do basic edits in the Mondo Ontology
+-   make pull requests to GitHub
 -   create tickets in GitHub
--   do basic edits in the Cell Ontology
--   make pull requests to GitHub

 # GitHub workflows